kostiukoleg/lviv.loc/wp-content/plugins/siteorigin-panels/readme.txt

 We've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 2.6.3 - 6 March 2018 =
+* Use `delete_post_meta_by_key` instead of direct DB query to clear old cache renders.
+* Removed special handling for retrieving data from TinyMCE editor fields.
+Just use the field value directly.
+* Show correct preview for current editor when another editor has created an autosave.
+* Use minified CSS files.

 = 2.6.2 - 23 January 2018 =
 * Prevent Gutenberg from taking over existing PB pages.